circleci/circleci-docs/jekyll/_cci2/orb-intro.md

   orb-name: <namespace>/<orb-name>@1.2.3
 ```

 After the orb has been imported into the configuration file, the elements provided by the orb are available as `<orb-name>/<element>`.
 Orb elements can be used in the same way as [reusable configuration]({{site.baseurl}}/2.0/reusing-config/) elements.
+The Node example below shows how to use an orb command.

 ### Node Example
+{:.no_toc}

 The Node orb provides a command, [`install-packages`](https://circleci.com/orbs/registry/orb/circleci/node#commands-install-packages), to install your node packages, automatically enable caching, and provide additional options through the use of parameters.
 To use the `install-packages` command, reference it in a job's [steps](https://circleci.com/docs/2.0/configuration-reference/#steps).

 ```yaml